jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 On more than one occasion, I've been asked what a blessed "Jackson Stack" would look like.
-This list is likely to change in the future, but the following are tools that I think are 1) stable and 2) beneficial to working in design systems in 2019.
+This list is likely to change in the future, but the following are tools that I think are both stable and beneficial to working in design systems in 2019.
 This doesn't attempt to cover every aspect of a design system, and there is always room for experimentation and exploration, so please take this as more of a starting point rather than a definitive list of tools to use.